g1ovanniriz/psp_bulk_rename/README.md

 Rename multiple psp games to EBOOT.PBP, every file in its folder, automatically

 To use it, run the script and copy your game PBP files in the created PBP_FILES folder.
-This will create a folder with ypur gaame name and the EBOOT.PBP in that folder
+This will create a folder with your gaame name and the EBOOT.PBP in that folder

 EXAMPLE:
 Run the script